Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 ## 2. Iterate with Cursor

+Cursor Agent mode is very simple to use.
+Just ask it to make changes and if you don't like what it produces, then ask it to revert the change.
+That said, here are some things that have worked for me, especially when creating prototypes that contain multiple files, real data, and other complexities.

 1. **Break down complex requests into smaller, focused tasks.** When working with Cursor, ask for one thing at a time for better results.
 For example, instead of asking Cursor to "Create a primary action button in the top right corner that triggers a modal asking users if they want to save, edit, or delete a text change, and if they choose to delete, ask for confirmation." break it into separate requests:
    - "Create a primary action button in the top right corner"
    - "When the button is clicked, show a modal with save/edit/delete options"